reddelexc/hackerone-reports/tops_by_program/TOPNEWRELIC.md

 64. [Upgrade menu exposes the mobile application token meant to only be visible to administrators ](https://hackerone.com/reports/447975) to New Relic - 10 upvotes, $750
 65. [Vulnerable Link Leaks the User Names](https://hackerone.com/reports/123089) to New Relic - 10 upvotes, $0
 66. [No validation on account names](https://hackerone.com/reports/114796) to New Relic - 10 upvotes, $0
-67. [newrelic.atlassian.net - jira information disclosure](https://hackerone.com/reports/197726) to New Relic - 10 upvotes, $0
+67. [Sensitive information contained with New Relic APM iOS application](https://hackerone.com/reports/130739) to New Relic - 10 upvotes, $0
-68. [Stored XSS Via NRQL chartbuilder JSON view ](https://hackerone.com/reports/634692) to New Relic - 9 upvotes, $2500
+68. [newrelic.atlassian.net - jira information disclosure](https://hackerone.com/reports/197726) to New Relic - 10 upvotes, $0
-69. [Sensitive information contained with New Relic APM iOS application](https://hackerone.com/reports/130739) to New Relic - 9 upvotes, $0
+69. [Stored XSS Via NRQL chartbuilder JSON view ](https://hackerone.com/reports/634692) to New Relic - 9 upvotes, $2500
 70. [Session Hijacking ](https://hackerone.com/reports/167460) to New Relic - 9 upvotes, $0
 71. [Restricted User is able to edit Alert Conditions of Synthetics Monitors even if Synthetics Permissions is enabled by an admin](https://hackerone.com/reports/197436) to New Relic - 9 upvotes, $0
 72. [GitHub Integration doesn't sanitize repository URLs which might be attacker-controlled](https://hackerone.com/reports/1197160) to New Relic - 9 upvotes, $0